day-mon/Labs/Notes/OS-2.md

   // 0 == unlocked
   while (1)
   {
-        // will spin until the lock is acquired while (LoadLinked(&lock->flag) == 1);
+        // will spin until the lock is unlocked while (LoadLinked(&lock->flag) == 1);

-        // will try to acquire the lock but it could fail if another thread has changed the value of the lock
+        // will try to acquire the lock but it could fail due to a number for reasons.
+        // 1. a system interupt happens
+        // 2. another thread has changed the value of the lock
-        // if the lock is acquired it will break out because the acquired if (StoreConditional(&lock->flag, 1) == 1) break;
+        if (StoreConditional(&lock->flag, 1) == 1) break;
   }
 }